Roslyn's Mentoring Session with Unit the American Staffordshire TerrierOct 24, 2014

 "Charlotte clearly has a passion for what she does and I think it is fantastic that she is so willing to share her knowledge with aspiring photographers.
 The mentoring session was a great mix of technical and practical topics and I definitely feel more confident in using my camera, managing a photo shoot and processing my images.
 I am looking forward to applying everything that I learnt to all my photographic work, not just dog photography!"

-Check out the mentoring information if you're interested in booking your own session.
+Check out the mentoring information to find out more about booking your own session.

 Start your pet photography journey with 100 free daily tips!